 To see animals from around the world, take a trip to the Metro Richmond Zoo or the Mill Mountain Zoo, which is located in Mill Mountain Park and Discovery Center.

-One exciting way to get close to animals is a visit to the Virginia Wildlife Safari Park and Natural Bridge Zoo, which offer drive-through safaris where participants interact with animals from the convenience of their cars.
-You can also visit Natural Bridge State Park when you visit either of these two facilities.
+One exciting way to get close to animals is a visit to the Virginia Wildlife Safari Park, which offers drive-through safaris where participants interact with animals from the convenience of their cars.
+You can also visit Natural Bridge State Park when you visit.

 On the Water

 During warmer months, a visit to one of Virginia’s beaches will undoubtedly be a big hit with the kids.
-Though each of Virginia’s major beach areas—Virginia Beach, Norfolk, Sandbridge Beach, Cape Charles, and Chincoteague Island—offer something different, they all share one thing in common: sunny sandy shores.
+Though each of Virginia’s major beach areas — Virginia Beach, Norfolk, Sandbridge Beach, Cape Charles, and Chincoteague Island — offer something different, they all feature sunny, sandy shores.

 Aside from sunbathing and going for a refreshing swim in the ocean, there are numerous other water activities to try across Virginia, such as kayaking.
 Popular spots for beginners to kayak are Pohick Bay Regional Park in Woodbridge, the James River in Lynchburg, and the Shenandoah River in Front Royal.